Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 To use the map you download the XML file and rename it, let's say: _World_Topo.wmts_.
 Move the file into QMapShack's map path and you can use the map online.

+For some servers, the "capabilities" XML sheet may need some hand tuning (comparing with the above working ones from Arcgis may greatly help in fixing it).
+For example, there is some detailed info about French IGN WMTS server in the "maps tips & tricks" section.

 ## TMS Maps

 To access TMS servers you have to define a few properties via XML file.
 This is an example for definition file with two layers.